erf/vis-highlight/README.md

 hi.patterns['hi'] = { style = 'back:yellow,fore:blue,underlined:true,bold:true' }
 ```

+> Notice the number of custom styles are limited to 64 and may be overridden by lexer styles

 If pattern is set to empty `{}` it defaults to `STYLE_CURSOR` style.

-> Notice the number of custom styles are limited to 64 and may be overridden by
-lexer styles.

 See [Patterns](https://www.lua.org/pil/20.2.html)